karstenw/Cactus-opml-Outliner/README.md

 + XML is now a document type.

-+ RSS and OPML are now a document types.
++ RSS and OPML are now document types.

 + Document icons for local files.